 Important Medication Info:

-FDA-approved medications such as Mounjaroยฎ and Zepboundโข are proprietary to Eli Lilly and Companyโข, while Saxendaยฎ, Victozaยฎ, Wegovyยฎ, and Ozempicยฎ are proprietary to Novo Nordiskโข.
+FDA-approved medications such as Saxendaยฎ, Victozaยฎ, Wegovyยฎ, and Ozempicยฎ are proprietary to Novo Nordiskโข, while Mounjaroยฎ and Zepboundโข are products of Eli Lilly and Companyโข.
 This website is not affiliated with, endorsed by, or associated with these companies or their products.

 Invigor Medical does not supply FDA-approved branded medications.
-Instead, compounded GLP-1 + GIP alternatives may be prescribed when clinically appropriate and legally permissible.
-These compounded medications are prepared by licensed 503A pharmacies in accordance with the Federal Food, Drug, and Cosmetic Act.
+Instead, compounded alternatives may be prescribed when clinically appropriate and legally permissible.
+These medications are prepared by licensed 503A pharmacies in accordance with the Federal Food, Drug, and Cosmetic Act.

-Compounded drugs are not FDA-approved and do not undergo FDA premarket review for safety, effectiveness, or manufacturing quality.
-They may be prescribed when commercially available options are unsuitable for an individualโs medical needs, but they have not been evaluated by the FDA to confirm safety or efficacy for any specific use.
+Compounded drugs are not FDA-approved and do not undergo FDA review for safety, effectiveness, or manufacturing quality.
+They may be prescribed when commercially available products are unsuitable for an individualโs medical needs, but have not been evaluated by the FDA to confirm safety or efficacy for any specific use.

 Compounded medications are legally prescribed under federal law but are not FDA-approved and have not undergone FDA review for safety, effectiveness, or manufacturing quality.
-The GLP-1 + GIP treatment available through Invigor Medical is prescribed following an individualized medical evaluation by a licensed clinician.
+The GLP-1 treatment available through Invigor Medical is prescribed based on an individualized medical evaluation by a licensed clinician.

 WARNING: Risk of Thyroid C-Cell Tumors